 Customers must wear a mask throughout the building, including the lobbies and bathrooms.
-Masks may only be removed once seated in the theatre for eating and drinking.
+Masks may only be removed once seated in the theatre.
+We also require all guests to arrive wearing a mask or face-covering and this should be worn whenever guests rise from or leave their seats.
+We recommend guests wear a mask or face covering at all times when not eating or drinking.
 Contact tracing will also be required at the time of purchasing tickets.

 Ontario residents will need proof of COVID-19 vaccination to go to cinemas starting Sept.
 22. As part of the provincial government’s vaccine certificate program, which was announced on Wednesday, everyone will be required to show that they received both doses of an approved COVID-19 vaccine at least 14 days earlier in order to enter the cinema starting Sept 22nd.
 Everyone must bring either their paper vaccine receipt or PDF vaccine receipt available online, along with photo ID to prove that they have been fully immunized.
 Children under 12 will still be admitted, but must wear a mask in the cinema, though they can remove it once seated with food and drinks.

 This is a living document and will be updated to reflect the most current guidelines from the local and provincial government.
 Updates will also be available on our social media.

 The Revue has implemented this plan for the health and safety of our staff & customers, and asks that all customers do their part by following these guidelines during their visit.

 All staff are required to complete the Ontario COVID-19 Screening Tool for Workplaces when they arrive at the theatre for their shift to ensure they are symptom-free and have had no exposure to COVID-19.
 They are also encouraged to monitor for symptoms at home and alert management if they are feeling ill prior to leaving home for other arrangements to be made.
 They are finally encouraged to download the COVID alert app.